cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 More precisely, the network overlay is a dynamic undirected graph composed by the set $\Pi$ of nodes and a set of edges $(p, q)$ connecting every $p \in \Pi$ to all its peers $q \in peers[p]$.
-The network overlay is assumed to be connected, meaning that there is path in the network overlay graph between every pair of nodes in $\Pi$.
+The network overlay is assumed to be connected, meaning that there is a path in the network overlay graph between every pair of nodes in $\Pi$.
 Since both $\Pi$ and the $peers$ relation are dynamic, some paths between nodes may be disrupted, but it is assumed that they are eventually repaired or